 Pre-Conditions to Network Services

-A Prospective Network User that requires a Network Service must satisfy a number of pre-conditions before AGN is required to provide that Network Service.
+A Prospective Network User that requires a Network Service must satisfy a number of pre-conditions before Multinet is required to provide that Network Service.
 These pre-conditions are as follows:

-the Network User must satisfy MultinetAGN that the Network User meets the requirements of Multinet’sAGN’s Network User Policy;
+the Network User must satisfy Multinet that the Network User meets the requirements of Multinet’s Network User Policy;

-the Network User must satisfy MultinetAGN that the Network User is registered under the Rules as a registered participant in the relevant registrable capacities;
+the Network User must satisfy Multinet that the Network User is registered under the Rules as a registered participant in the relevant registrable capacities;

-the Network User must satisfy AGN that the Network User has adequate arrangements in place to ensure that the Network User will comply with its obligations to AGN in relation to the Network Service; and
+the Network User must satisfy Multinet that the Network User has adequate arrangements in place to ensure that the Network User will comply with its obligations to Multinet in relation to the Network Service; and

-the Network User must execute a written agreement setting out or incorporating the terms and conditions on which AGN is to provide the Network User with the Network Service.
+the Network User must execute a written agreement setting out or incorporating the terms and conditions on which Multinet is to provide the Network User with the Network Service.

 Network User Policy

-AGN will not be required to provide Network Services to a Network User, or Prospective Network User, who does not meet the requirements of AGN’s Network User Policy.
+Multinet will not be required to provide Network Services to a Network User, or Prospective Network User, who does not meet the requirements of Multinet’s Network User Policy.
 The Network User Policy requires that:

 a Network User must be resident in Australia or have a permanent establishment in Australia;

-(if the Network User is incorporated or constituted under any law other than the Corporations Act 2001) the Network User must have provided MultinetAGN with a legal opinion in form and substance satisfactory to MultinetAGN that confirms:
+(if the Network User is incorporated or constituted under any law other than the Corporations Act 2001) the Network User must have provided Multinet with a legal opinion in form and substance satisfactory to Multinet that confirms:

 the due incorporation and good standing of the Network User;

-the legal capacity of the Network User to enter into and perform the Agreement between the Network User and MultinetAGN; and
+the legal capacity of the Network User to enter into and perform the Agreement between the Network User and Multinet; and

 the due execution of that Agreement and the enforceability of that Agreement against the Network User,

-the Network User must be capable of being sued in its own name in courts established under the laws of Victoria, New South Wales and other States;
+the Network User must be capable of being sued in its own name in courts established under the laws of Victoria and other States;

 the Network User must not enjoy any immunity from legal proceedings or legal process (including, but without limitation, any immunity from execution);

 if the Network User is a retailer and credit support is regulated by the credit support rules set out in Division 4 of Part 21 of the National Gas Rules, the Network User must comply with those credit support rules.
-If the Network User is not a retailer or the credit support rules do not apply, the Network User must have an acceptable credit rating, or provide AGN with security acceptable to AGN, on terms and conditions acceptable to AGN;
+If the Network User is not a retailer or the credit support rules do not apply, the Network User must have an acceptable credit rating, or provide Multinet with security acceptable to Multinet, on terms and conditions acceptable to Multinet;

 the Network User must have the necessary financial capability to discharge its present and future obligations in relation to Network Services; and